jmccl/acme-lw/README.md

 #### Building and Installing

 Building requires cmake, openssl and curl.
+Mainstream OSes that support those should build.

 On Debian based systems this will install them.